francelivgonzalez/Autonomous-Guard-Bot/README.md

 # Autonomous-Guard-Bot
-PERSONAL PROJECT: An autonomous mobile robot designed for patrol and monitoring tasks using onboard sensing, navigation logic, and real-time environmental awareness.
+PERSONAL PROJECT: An Arduino and Raspberry Pi-based security robot that combines adaptive navigation, facial recognition, remote monitoring, WebRTC streaming, and modular automation logic for mobile surveillance applications.

 ## Overview
-This project is an autonomous guard robot designed to navigate an environment, monitor surroundings, and respond to detected conditions through sensing and control logic.
-The goal was to explore how robotics systems can combine mobility, perception, and decision-making for basic patrol-style applications.

-The project highlights concepts in autonomous navigation, obstacle awareness, and robotic monitoring.
+This project is an Arduino-based security and surveillance robot designed to combine autonomous navigation, remote monitoring, and interactive response behaviors.
+The system integrates an Arduino UNO R3, a Raspberry Pi, and a multi-sensor array to support motion awareness, facial recognition, and threat-triggered actions.

+The platform is also being designed with a 3D-printed chassis, a servo-mounted camera turret, and real-time video/audio streaming for remote access from a phone.

 ## Objective
 This project was developed to:
-- build a mobile robot capable of autonomous movement
+- build a mobile security and surveillance robot
+- combine embedded control with higher-level vision processing
+- support adaptive navigation using multiple sensors
-- detect obstacles and environmental changes
+- enable facial recognition and event-based responses
-- create patrol or monitoring logic
-- integrate sensors, control systems, and decision-making
-- demonstrate practical robotics system design
+- allow remote monitoring and communication even when off-site

-## Features
+## System Features
-- autonomous navigation
+- Arduino UNO R3 + Raspberry Pi integration
-- obstacle detection and avoidance
+- ultrasonic and IR-based sensing
+- HD camera for visual monitoring
+- facial recognition pipeline
-- patrol path behavior
+- threat-triggered motion behavior
+- upright reaction when an unfamiliar face is detected
-- monitoring and environment awareness
+- WebRTC video and audio streaming
+- two-way communication from a phone
-- modular robotics architecture
+- modular automation logic for alerts and data relay

-## Components and Technologies
+## Hardware and Tools
-- mobile robot platform
-- microcontroller or embedded compute system
+- Arduino UNO R3
+- Raspberry Pi
+- ultrasonic sensors
-- distance or proximity sensors
+- IR sensors
+- HD camera
-- camera or monitoring sensor suite
+- servo-mounted camera turret
-- motor drivers and power system
+- 3D-printed chassis
+- C/C++
-- control software
+- Python

 ## Skills Demonstrated
-- Robotics integration
+- embedded systems integration
+- computer vision
-- Sensor fusion
+- robotics control
-- Autonomous behavior design
+- 3D printing and mechanical prototyping
-- Embedded systems
+- real-time communication systems
-- Control logic development
+- modular automation logic
-- System-level debugging
+- technical documentation

-## How It Works
+## System Workflow
-1. The robot moves through a defined area or patrol route.
+1. The robot navigates using onboard sensor data.
-2. Sensors monitor for obstacles or environmental triggers.
-3. The system adjusts movement decisions in real time.
-4. Monitoring outputs can be logged, displayed, or used to trigger responses.
+2. The camera captures live visual input for monitoring and recognition.
+3. The Raspberry Pi processes higher-level tasks such as facial recognition and streaming.
+4. The Arduino manages lower-level sensing and actuator control.
+5. If an unfamiliar face is detected, the robot triggers programmed motion and alert behavior.
+6. Video and audio can be accessed remotely through a phone connection.

 ## Repository Contents
-- control software
+- embedded control code
-- navigation logic
+- vision and automation scripts
+- chassis and turret design notes
-- sensor integration code
+- sensor integration documentation
-- system diagrams
+- streaming setup notes
-- testing notes and demo materials
+- testing and demo records

 ## Future Improvements
-- add SLAM or mapping
-- include remote camera streaming
+- improve recognition reliability in changing lighting
-- enable event logging and alerts
+- add event logging and alert history
+- refine remote control and monitoring interface
-- improve path planning and localization
+- expand navigation autonomy and patrol behaviors

 ## Author
 Franceli Gonzalez
+Texas State University | Personal Project